Meet the Dorm Heads

 Boys Dorm/All-Gender Housing Option

 Mr. Heckman joined the Science Department in 2019.
 He teaches a range of science courses, including Biology, Genetics, and Environmental Science.
 Mr. Heckman also co-facilitates the LGBTQIA+ affinity group on campus in addition to coaching ultimate frisbee.
-Mr. Heckman lives in Taylor Hall with his husband, Ryan, and cat, Mochi.
+Mr. Heckman lives in Culbert Hall with his husband, Ryan, and cat, Mochi.

 “My primary goal is to make Culbert Hall a home for the residents who live there, a community within a community.
 We value honesty and camaraderie as we build that community.
 And fun — fun is important, too!”